-- (1) Without prejudice to any rights or powers of the Government exercisable under international law, the powers conferred by this Part shall only be exercised and the measures shall only be taken as a result of - (a) a marine casualty in Tongan waters or on the high seas; or - (b) a pollution incident occurring onboard a vessel or a platform, where it appears to the Secretary necessary to prevent, reduce or eliminate grave and imminent danger from pollution, or threat of pollution, from any pollutant in, or the risk of any such pollution to Tongan waters or to the coast of Tonga or to related interests, following upon a marine casualty or acts related to such a casualty.
+- (1) Without prejudice to any rights or powers of the Government exercisable under international law, the powers conferred by this Part shall only be exercised and the measures shall only be taken as a result of - (a) a marine casualty in Tongan waters or on the high seas; or - (b) a pollution incident occurring on board a vessel or a platform, waters, or to the coast of Tonga, or to related interests, then, for prevention, reduction or elimination of pollution, the Chief Executive Officer may -

+(2) Where it appears to the Chief Executive Officer that as a result of such casualty or incident referred to in subsection (1) a vessel or platform constitutes or is likely to constitute a serious risk of pollution in, or to, Tongan
-- (2) Where it appears to the Secretary that as a result of such casualty or incident referred to in subsection (1) a vessel or platform constitutes or is likely to constitute a serious risk of pollution in, or to, Tongan waters, or to the coast of Tonga, or to related interests, then, for prevention, reduction or elimination of pollution, the Secretary may - (a) issue any instructions to the master, owner or agent of the vessel, or to any person in charge of any salvage operation in respect of the vessel and an employee or agent of that person, or to the owner, master or any person in charge of conducting operations on any platform, requiring any specified action to be taken or that no specified action be taken with respect to the vessel or its cargo, or to the platform or operations thereon; or - (b) take any measures whatsoever with respect to the vessel or its cargo or to the platform or operations thereon whether or not he has issued instructions under paragraph (a). - (3) In determining what measures should be taken under subsection (2), the Secretary shall ensure they are proportionate to the damage, actual or threatened, to Tongan waters or the coast of Tonga or its related interests; and in considering whether the measures are proportionate to the damage, the Secretary shall take into account -

-- (a) the extent and probability of imminent damage if those measures are not taken; - (b) the likelihood of those measures being effective; and - (c) the extent of the damage which may be caused by such measures. - (4) The measures the Secretary may direct to be taken or may take himself under paragraph (b) of subsection (2) may include - (a) the removal of the vessel or its cargo to another place; - (b) the removal of cargo from the vessel; - (c) the salvage of the vessel or its cargo, or both; - (d) the sinking or destruction of the vessel or the destruction of the cargo, or both; - (e) the taking over of control of the vessel. - (5) In order to carry out any of the measures referred to in subsection (2), the Secretary may, after consulting with the owners of the vessel to whose master the instructions are to be given - (a) instruct the master of any Tongan vessel, or the master of any other vessel within Tongan waters, to render assistance to any vessel that is or is likely to be a marine casualty; and - (b) instruct the master of any Tongan vessel to take on board any equipment, to sail to any place, to render assistance to any vessel assisting a marine casualty or to assist in any operations for the cleaning up, removal, or dispersal of any oil or pollutant, and to obey the instructions of any person authorised by the Secretary to exercise control over or responsibility for a marine casualty. - (6) The Secretary shall notify any person mentioned in paragraph (a) of subsection (2), of any measures that the Secretary proposes to take under paragraph (b) of that subsection,
+- (a) issue any instructions to the master, owner or agent of the vessel, or to any person in charge of any salvage operation in respect of the vessel and an employee or agent of that person, or to the owner, master or any person in charge of conducting operations on any platform, requiring any specified action to be taken or that no specified action be taken with respect to the vessel or its cargo, or to the platform or operations thereon; or - (b) take any measures whatsoever with respect to the vessel or its cargo or to the platform or operations thereon whether or not he has issued instructions under paragraph (a). - (3) In determining what measures should be taken under subsection (2), the Chief Executive Officer shall ensure they are proportionate to the damage, actual or threatened, to Tongan waters or the coast of Tonga or its related interests; and in considering whether the measures are proportionate to the damage, the Chief Executive Officer shall take into account - (a) the extent and probability of imminent damage if those measures are not taken; - (b) the likelihood of those measures being effective; and - (c) the extent of the damage which may be caused by such measures. - (4) The measures the Chief Executive Officer may direct to be taken or may take himself under paragraph (b) of subsection (2) may include - (a) the removal of the vessel or its cargo to another place; - (b) the removal of cargo from the vessel; - (c) the salvage of the vessel or its cargo, or both; - (d) the sinking or destruction of the vessel or the destruction of the cargo, or both; - (e) the taking over of control of the vessel. - (5) In order to carry out any of the measures referred to in subsection (2), the Chief Executive Officer may, after consulting with the owners of the vessel to whose master the instructions are to be given - (a) instruct the master of any Tongan vessel, or the master of any other vessel within Tongan waters, to render assistance to any vessel that is or is likely to be a marine casualty; and - (b) instruct the master of any Tongan vessel to take on board any equipment, to sail to any place, to render assistance to any vessel assisting a marine casualty or to assist in any operations for the cleaning up, removal, or dispersal of any oil or pollutant, and to obey the instructions of any person authorised by the Chief Executive Officer to exercise control over or responsibility for a marine casualty.

+(6) The Chief Executive Officer shall notify any person mentioned in paragraph(a) of subsection (2), of any measures that the Chief Executive Officerproposes to take under paragraph (b) of that subsection: